 This could occur as a result of abusing hallucinogens like psychotropic mushrooms and LSD.
 However, it is also possible to develop psychosis due to abusing cannabis - or marijuana.
 This is particularly true if you take too much of these drugs.

 Although substance abuse and addiction cannot lead to the development of schizophrenia, it can act as one of the environmental triggers that causes you to display symptoms that are similar to those caused by this mental health disorder.

 If you have genetic risk factors for schizophrenia and you abuse drugs or alcohol, there is a heightened risk that you might develop schizophrenia after using these substances over the long term.
 Further, using drugs like amphetamines, cocaine, and marijuana could exacerbate schizophrenic symptoms that already exist, or worsen their severity.

 It is recommended that you seek dual diagnosis treatment to manage all of the disorders that you have been struggling with simultaneously so that one does not cause the other to recur in the future.

 This is especially true if you have been diagnosed with both substances abuse as well as another co-occurring mental health or medical disorders.
 Although these disorders tend to occur at the same time in many cases, it is possible to overcome them.
 To be able to do so, you will have to go through a highly integrated dual diagnosis treatment program.

-Ogeechee Behavioral Health Services is a facility in Sylvania, GA providing services in and around Screven County.
+Ogeechee Behavioral Health Services is a rehab center providing services in and around Screven County.

 They provide a wide range of services, settings and treatment approaches such as:Psychotropic Medication, Outpatient Drug Rehab, Trauma Therapy.